Updated: January 30, 2023

-The BSA does, in fact, affect many crypto operations because most are considered money services businesses (MSBs).
+The BSA does, in fact, affect many crypto operations because most are considered a money services business (MSB), money transmitter.

-That’s because any administrator or exchanger of currency is an MSB according to the law.
+In short, any administrator or exchanger of currency is an MSB, money transmitter.
 Most cryptocurrency businesses fall into this category according to guidance published by FinCEN in March 2013.

 What Is AML?